bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/bitcoin-core-24.0.md

 Sjors Provoost: 00:30:49

 No, the GUI already switched to use RBF by default.
-Right.
-And now

 Aaron van Wirdum: 00:30:53

-the command line does as well?
+And now the command line does as well?

 Sjors Provoost: 00:30:54

 Yeah.
-So why didn't it?

 Aaron van Wirdum: 00:30:56